mika-alpha/exact-sum/README.md

 The compiled code is inside out/production/LoginAndUserAccounts since this was made using Intellij Idea.

 This is a problem from Online Judge which you can find in : [UVa 11057](https://shorturl.at/mAPXZ)

+This was debugged using the input from brainfry713 in : [uDebug UVa 11057](https://www.udebug.com/UVa/11057)

 The enunciate was the next: